blewett/TensorFlow-Ubuntu-for-older-Intel-CPUs-without-AVX/README.md

 https://www.tensorflow.org/install/source

+The compilations disabl AVX and specify the widely compaitible Intel architecture, core2.
+Use the following gcc command to check your architecure:

+gcc -march=native -Q --help=target

-Those instructions are very complete and can be completed given some patience.
+The tensorflow website instructions are very complete and can be completed given some patience.
 As the process for creating a new wheel file for use with python is fairly tedious, a pointer to our wheel file is provided with a checksum script for verifying the file.

 https://drive.google.com/drive/folders/1W2yNGUshzrZwub7OPFGRMLMQvt-RluFZ?usp=sharing